Obelism/react-svg/README.md

         <img alt="" src="https://badgen.net/npm/license/@obelism/react-svg">
     </a>
 </p>

-> A performant way to load and show SVG in React applications.

 The concept is to provide a minimal interface to render SVGs without needing to convert them to React components.
 This library support three ways to show SVGs;